klandestino/cursorial/readme.md

-					'main-feed' => array( // The key is the name of the loop 'label' => __( 'Main Feed' ), // The official label of the loop 'max' => 2, // The maximum amount of allowed posts 'childs' => array( // If set, all posts in this loop can have childs 'max' => 2, // The maximum amount of allowed childs posts 'fields' => array( // Set the displayable child post field 'post_title' => array( // The key is the name of the post field 'optional' => false, // If set to true, the field can be hidden by the editor in the admin
+					'main-feed' => array( // The key is the name of the loop 'label' => __( 'Main Feed' ), // The official label of the loop 'max' => 2, // The maximum amount of allowed posts 'post_type' => array( 'page' ), // Limit posts with post type.
+Can be defined as an array or a string 'childs' => array( // If set, all posts in this loop can have childs 'max' => 2, // The maximum amount of allowed childs posts 'post_type' => 'post', // Limit child posts with post type 'fields' => array( // Set the displayable child post field 'post_title' => array( // The key is the name of the post field 'optional' => false, // If set to true, the field can be hidden by the editor in the admin